ckwame-jpg/fantasy-tool/INTEGRATION_GUIDE.md

 - **Error handling**: Graceful fallbacks and user feedback
 - **Data mapping**: Converts platform data to unified format
 - **Performance**: Efficient polling with smart caching

-Ready to try it out?
-Switch to Online Mode and connect to your next live draft!